nmmsv/cse185-spring18-week3/CSE185_Week3_PartII.md

 * `-v` sets verbose output
 * `-b` sets the base file name for the output directory and the files in it.

-After the command runs, `cd` into the directory it created, and open the summary file.
+After the command runs, open the summary file it created.
 Record how many scaffolds there are “After scaffolding”, the max scaffold size, and the N50.
 (This is also where you can get those numbers for your original contig file, under “Inserted contig file”).

 ## 9. Clean up original shortjump read files, see if scaffolding improves